eclipse-edc/Connector/README.md

 # About The Project

 > The Eclipse Dataspace Connector provides a framework for sovereign, inter-organizational data exchange.
-It will implement the International Data Spaces standard (IDS) as well as relevant protocols associated with the GAIA-X project.
-The connector is designed in an extensible way so that it can support alternative protocols and integrate in various ecosystems.
+It will implement the International Data Spaces standard (IDS) as well as relevant protocols associated with GAIA-X. The connector is designed in an extensible way in order to support alternative protocols and integrate in various ecosystems.

 Please also refer to: